Tom Hugo: Melodi Grand Prix

 In 2013, he participated for the first time in the Melodi Grand Prix with the song "Det er du" (It is You).
 However, he did not qualify for the Final.
 In 2018, he participated for the second time with the song "I Like I Like I Like".
 However, he did not qualify for the Gold Final.
-In 2019, he participated for the third time as part of the supergroup KEiiNO, who won and later represented Norway at Eurovision Song Contest 2019 with the song "Spirit in the Sky".
-He and KEiiNO would return again for the 2021 contest with the song "Monument" which received direct qualification to the grand final, placing second behind Tix and his song Fallen Angel.
+In 2019, he participated for the third time as part of the supergroup Keiino, who won and later represented Norway at Eurovision Song Contest 2019 with the song "Spirit in the Sky".
+He and Keiino would return again for Melodi Grand Prix 2021 with the song "Monument", placing second behind Tix and his song Fallen Angel.
+Keiino took part in Melodi Grand Prix 2024 with the song "Damdiggida," placing second behind Gåte and their song "Ulveham".

+He was announced as Norway's spokesperson for the 2025 Eurovision on 14 May.

 Radiojam

 As well as being an artist and songwriter, Hugo is one of the vocalists in the Norwegian band Radiojam.

 Songwriting

 Tom Hugo has co-written songs for artists in Europe and Asia.
 In Japan, Korean supergroup TVXQ released "Very Merry Xmas" on 27 November 2013, a song co-written by Tom and Chris Busek.
 In summer 2013, Hugo co-wrote the B-side "Sunny Day Hero" taken from SHINee's gold-selling maxi-single "Boys Meet U".

 He has written 3 tracks together with Y'akoto for her album Baby Blues, released by Warner Bros.
 Germany in 2012.
 The co-written single "Without You" did fairly well on radio.
 The album peaked at #20 in Germany, and was nominated for an Echo award in 2013.
 Together with Finnish songwriter Erik Nyholm, he wrote the single "Hard to Love You" performed by [Sebastian Wurth] which was released in 2011.
 The single peaked at #18 on the German charts.
 In 2010, Meg Pfeiffer recorded "Love is Easy" co-written by Tom Hugo, Tebey and Sebastian Kirchner for her album Bullrider (#63 on German charts).
 Hugo was until recently signed by Universal Music Publishing in Germany.